Palms

 Dataplanet – “chrs” (mp3)

-A giddy illustration of a hazey summer night from NYC duo Matt Swain (drums) and Kenneth Fletcher (synth), aka Outerboros.
+A giddy illustration of a hazy summer night from NYC duo Matt Swain (drums) and Kenneth Fletcher (synth), aka Outerboros.
 This song makes me think of kids playing in a popped hydrant at dusk, or an early evening subway showtime in August when the dancers are sweaty and tired, but charged by a day’s worth of sun and quarter waters.
 Outerboros also sent over another nice piece which features NYC stalwart Mr. Muthafuckin’ eXquire doing something softer and more melodic than I’m used to hearing from him.
 Lots of vibes here, I will be clocking these fellas in the future.
 Both tracks are from Outerboros’ third EP as a duo, which is out now for streaming or on bandcamp; they’ve also been generous enough to let me share the mp3s with you here.

 Outerboros – “Night Owl” (mp3)